unitaryfund/unitary.fund/src/content/blog/adding_qibo.md

 Additionally, Qibo is a fully collaborative and open-source project, as anyone can contribute to its development.
 Qibo is actively utilized on real quantum computers; for example, it serves as the frontend for the recently deployed quantum computer at the Barcelona Supercomputing Center [BSC-CNS](https://www.bsc.es/).
 More detailed information regarding the features and performance of Qibo can be found in the Qibo white paper [^1].

+## Adding Qibo to Mitiq
+To carry out the contribution and make it possible for Qibo circuits to be used in Mitiq, I've had to define two main functions:
+- The first one is `from_qibo`, which takes a Qibo-type circuit and converts it into a Cirq-type circuit, the type of circuit internally used by Mitiq.
+Converting from a Qibo circuit to a Cirq one is, in principle, quite straightforward by first converting the Qibo-type circuit to QASM, and from QASM defining the Cirq-type circuit.
+However, there are gates known by both Qibo and QASM that are not defined in Cirq.
+To deal with these gates, I've had to define an auxiliary function for each of them, where these problematic gates are decomposed into gates that are defined in Cirq.
+An example of this type of gate is the CRX gate.
+- The other main function I've had to define is `to_qibo`.
+This function performs the opposite action of the previous one, converting a Cirq-type circuit into a Qibo-type circuit.

+Contributing to Mitiq has truly been a rewarding journey.
+It has provided me with a profound understanding of the processes involved in quantum computing development and open-source contribution.
+I would encorage anyone who has an idea that might improve Mitiq to try and contribute.
+Before any contribution is made, rigorous testing ensures that every aspect functions seamlessly, so there is no reason to be afraid of messing up.
+Encountering failures during these tests is not uncommon; in my case some tests  failed not only on the first try but also on subsequent attempts.
+However, these failing tests served as a great opportunity to learn new coding techinques and work alongside the Mitiq team to resolve them.
+The unwavering support and guidance from the Mitiq team has been instrumental in navigating through these challenges, ensuring that the contribution succedeed.

 ## A quick tutorial on using Qibo alongside Mitiq

 ### Setup: Defining a circuit using Qibo